-It is possible to overdose on tramadol, though it does not happen frequently when taken as prescribed by a doctor.
-Overdose is more likely to occur when taken inappropriately, such as taking more than the prescribed dose, taking someone else’s medication, or taking it illicitly.3
+It is possible to overdose on tramadol, though it does not happen frequently when it is taken as prescribed by a doctor.
+Overdose is more likely to occur when tramadol is taken inappropriately, such as by taking more than the prescribed dose, taking someone else’s medication, or taking tramadol illicitly.3

-Mixing tramadol with other opioids, with alcohol or other central nervous depressants, as well as some types of illicit drugs can dangerously increase the potential for oversedation, respiratory depression, coma, and even death.5 Symptoms of a tramadol overdose include:1,7
+Mixing tramadol with other opioids, with alcohol or other central nervous depressants, and with some types of illicit drugs can dangerously increase a person’s risk of oversedation, respiratory depression, coma, and even death.5 Symptoms of tramadol overdose include:1,7

 - Slow or shallow breathing.